 I share my personal experience with you because I don’t want anyone to go through what I did when my father passed away.
 Even with my estate planning background, it just goes to show no matter how much you know about end-of-life planning, you can never be too prepared.
 I used to say that experiencing the death of a loved one makes people act out-of-character.
-I’ve since changed my mind to believe death and grief bring out a person’s true character because the mask has fallen off.
+I’ve since changed my mind to believe death and grief bring out a person’s true character.

 Don’t be caught unprepared (or leave your loved ones in a difficult situation).
 Most people know you need life insurance, but you should also consider a living will and, in some cases, a DNR (do not resuscitate) order.
 Here, we’ll go over the difference between a living will and a DNR, when you need which item, and why they’re so important.